 Students enrolled in EUSD programs or activities may receive instruction in personal health and public safety, which may include accident prevention, first aid, fire prevention, conservation of resources, and health education including comprehensive sexual health education and HIV prevention.
-EUSD plans to provide comprehensive sexual health education and/or HIV prevention education during the 2022-2023 school year.
-The instruction shall include, among other things, information about sexual harassment, sexual abuse and human trafficking.
-Information on human trafficking shall include both of the following:
+EUSD plans to provide comprehensive sexual health education and/or HIV prevention education during the 2021-2022 school year.
+Students will be taught by EUSD personnel.
+If EUSD decides to arrange for an outside consultant to provide comprehensive sexual health education and/or HIV prevention education, EUSD will provide notice to parents no fewer than 14 days before the instruction is delivered by mail or another form of communication.